-1) Read through all Critique/Writing Elements above one more time to make sure that your paper

-Click on your Tech course 5) Click on the "LIVE PERFORMANCE CRITIQUE PAPER" tab 6) Attach your Word doc help@Canvas.rutgers.edu Live Chat: Click here for Live Chat Writing Assignment
+- 1) Read through all Critique/Writing Elements above one more time to make sure that your paper addresses all elements. - 2) Check the Rubric below to see how this paper will be assessed. - 3) Log in to canvas.rutgers.edu, using your Net ID and password - 4) Click on your Tech course - 5) Click on the "LIVE PERFORMANCE CRITIQUE PAPER" tab - 6) Attach your Word doc